SrivastavaRishabh/Movies/readme.txt

-Basic apps for to learn Django
+Basic apps to learn Django